ADHD & Women

 By embracing self-compassion, women with ADHD can transform how they relate to themselves, improve focus, and navigate daily challenges with confidence and clarity.
 With consistent support, it’s possible to move from self-criticism to self-understanding and truly thrive.

-Our Registered Clinical Counsellors offer ADHD counselling for women in Victoria, BC, across Vancouver Island and throughout BC.
+Our Registered Clinical Counsellors offer ADHD-informed counselling for women in Victoria, BC, across Vancouver Island and throughout BC.

 Featured ADHD Counsellors